 1. Understand the root of the issue: At the root of procrastination is fear.
 But you need to identity what kind of fear is driving your procrastination because not all procrastinators are created equal.
 In his book Still Procrastinating, Joseph Ferrari identifies three basic types of procrastinators: arousal types/thrill-seekers, avoiders, and decisional procrastinators.

 2. Identify your deeper needs: Very often when we’re procrastinating, there is a part within us that feels dissatisfied and unfulfilled on some level.
-I believe that if we’re living a balanced life and coming from a place of wholeness, we would find it a lot easier to navigate through the bumps on the road.
 Besides our basic needs, we should to be conscious about meeting the needs of our spirit such as fun, joy and creativity.
 We aren’t like machines that work non-stop, requiring only occasional fueling.
 If you’re burning the candles at both ends, you will lose steam and you’ll be more likely to procrastinate.
 So take a step back and nourish your heart and soul.

 3. Create structure in your life and stay accountable: It’s only after you’ve looked at the big picture of your life and made some internal shifts within you, will the time will be right to set some structure in place.
 This entails incorporating good time management and planning skills into your lifestyle.
 For example, if you want to ace your final exams, create a quiet place in your home without distractions, have a desktop calendar with a study schedule, and organize your notes and books.
 Ideally, you want to aim for being self-accountable, but if you need someone else to check on you, ask anyone who’s close to you or hire a coach to help you out.